Online companies and retail businesses with important online stores often fixate on improving their conversion rates.

 Next, you should include the option for a user or visitor to opt out of the popup or offer whenever you use a popup ad.
 Why?
 Because giving your customers a chance to say “no” to a special offer or subscription plan makes them more likely to choose “yes.”

-Your conversions might actually improve by between 30% and 40% by adding an opt-out option.
+Your conversions might improve by between 30% and 40% by adding an opt-out option.
 If you don’t give customers a choice, they might simply click away from your site, rendering your exit-intent popup efforts meaningless.

 Create Fast-Loading Pop ups